Do Go On - 532 - Dashcon Failure

 So nice.

-And it's great to be there at the Rhino Room, which is an iconic comedy venue in Adelaide.
+And it's great to have to be there at the Rhino Room, which is an iconic comedy venue in Adelaide.

 I'd never done The Rino Room.